-Church Services: Please go to Church Service Times.
+Church Services: For Church Services please go to Church Service Times.

 Notice to Visitors: Visitors are advised that on occasional days there may be some areas of the Hospital that are closed to the public due to private events.
 Wherever possible notice will be given to advise of any restrictions; please visit the Opening Times page for details.